About Me

 Working with horses has already enabled me to work abroad.
 I completed an internship at Pferdeklinik, Wolfesing, which is a busy equine orthopaedic veterinary surgery in the outskirts of Munich, Germany.
 Whilst there I worked with the inpatients, often riding them or providing in-hand remedial exercise for the duration of their stay.
 I also helped the veterinarians in their lameness examinations and with diagnostic imaging such as x-rays and ultrasound, and I was involved in numerous interesting orthopaedic surgery’s where extra (scrubbed-in) hands were required.
 I met and worked with some very prestigious dressage horses and riders whilst there, and gained so much experience that set me up to be the confident veterinary professional that I am today.

 Now I’m based at and around Burrows Lane Equestrian Centre, where I am a part-time lecturer and course manager in Equine Science for Reaseheath College.
+I also lecture at Nottingham University on the Veterinary Physiotherapy Masters degree programme sometimes.
 I love that I can now pass on the knowledge and experience that I am gaining everyday from working in the equine industry.
 When I’m not lecturing I am available, at the clients convenience, for single or group sessions, and of course I am happy to complete yard visits.
 Evening, day-time, and weekend bookings are available.

 I am an FEI Permitted Equine Therapist